inckie/AnotherGlass/README.md

 Currently, the application can:
  * pass GPS data from the phone to the Glass
- * forwarding ongoing and one-shot notifications to the Glass
+ * forward ongoing and one-shot notifications to the Glass
+ * control media playback on the phone (play/pause, next, previous) directly from Glass
  * perform tilt to wake up on Enterprise Edition like on Explorer Edition (be aware of battery usage)
  * pass WiFi network information (SSID and password) from the phone to the Glass (Explorer Edition only)